andrecowie/kiwisle/Backlog.md

 #### Ete
 ---
-The communication within our team was so poor that even myself found the process confusing.
-Meeting need to be done but beside that there was a massive miscoummunication between each other.
-A problem that I faced in this was that no one told me what excalty was happening in the iteration and felt left out at the same time.
-Becasue they would disscuss certains part without my knowledge.
-Another reason wouldbe that we also had other papers invovled and we didnt leave any time for this. are in the way and how to overcome them. hshgfshgfhgf
----
-The team coomunication has been
+The team communication has been not as good as we wanted and that there were times where  miscomunnication arose.
+Also we even need more meetings to help each other understand what is happeing in the process of the kiwi island program.
+But we also prioritsed other papers then this one which is why we didn't spend as much time on it .

 #### Overall
 ---